eugener/oxbow/CONTRIBUTING.md

 >* Write a descriptive pull request message.
 Explain the advantages and disadvantages of your proposed changes.
->* Before starting to work on a major contribution, discuss your idea with existing Oxbow contributorsto avoid wasting time on things that have no chance of getting merged into Oxbow.
+>* Before starting to work on a major contribution, discuss your idea with existing Oxbow contributors to avoid wasting time on things that have no chance of getting merged into Oxbow.